Proactive Live Chat: Benefits For Businesses + Best Practices

 11. Messaging users coming from referrals

 By tracking referring URLs, you can build a great conversation.
 For instance, if a visitor comes from a landing page where you promote your products or services, ask in a proactive chat invitation if there are questions about that promo.
-The rules for setting up a proactive message here can be: referral page URL, current page URL, and time on page.
+The rules for setting up a proactive message here can be: referral page URL, current page URL, time on page, and UTM campaign.

 If you’re unsure how to make your team message your website visitors to welcome and engage them, below are some best practices for proactive live chat.